janetacarr/depstar/doc/tools-build.md

                  {:git/tag "v0.1.7" :git/sha "8a3abc2"}
                  com.github.seancorfield/depstar
                  ;; this is not the latest version -- see below:
-                 {:tag "v2.1.267" :sha "1a45f79"}}
+                 {:git/tag "v2.1.278" :git/sha "672c142"}}
           :ns-default build}
 ```

 **For the latest `:git/tag` of `depstar` and its matching `:git/sha`, see the [`depstar` releases page](https://github.com/seancorfield/depstar/releases) on GitHub.**
 _[This is because cljdoc always generates documentation from the tag, and the documentation always has to be updated to provide the tag's matching SHA afterwards!]_

 > Note: the above assumes you have at least version 1.10.3.933 of the Clojure CLI installed!
 That is the latest stable version as of `depstar` 2.1.278.
-See [Source Libs and Builds](https://clojure.org/news/2021/07/09/source-libs-builds) for details about the new functionality in this recent prerelease, which includes support for `:tag`/`:sha` source coordinates.
+See [Source Libs and Builds](https://clojure.org/news/2021/07/09/source-libs-builds) for details about the new functionality in this recent prerelease, which includes support for `:git/tag`/`:git/sha` source coordinates.
 You can find the latest tagged version of `depstar` using this command: `clojure -X:deps find-versions :lib com.github.seancorfield/depstar`

 There are two approaches available for using `depstar` for build tasks:
 * Use all of `tools.build` as usual, except use `depstar` for `jar` and `uber` tasks,